pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MaunaLoa2.myst.md

 +++

-The first data set we'll look at is CO2 measurments from ice core data.
+The first data set we'll look at is CO2 measurements from ice core data.
 This data goes back to the year 13 AD.
-The data after the year 1958 is an average of ice core measurments and more accurate data taken from Mauna Loa.  **I'm very greatful to Tobias Erhardt from the University of B&#235;rn  for his generous insight on the science of how some of the processes touched on actually work.**   Any mistakes are my own of course.
+The data after the year 1958 is an average of ice core measurements and more accurate data taken from Mauna Loa.  **I'm very grateful to Tobias Erhardt from the University of B&#235;rn  for his generous insight on the science of how some of the processes touched on actually work.**   Any mistakes are my own of course.

-This data is less accurate than the Mauna Loa atmospheric CO2 measurments.
+This data is less accurate than the Mauna Loa atmospheric CO2 measurements.
 Snow that falls on Antarctica accumulates gradually and hardens into ice over time, which is referred to as *firn*.
 CO2 measured in the Law Dome ice cores come from air bubbles trapped in the ice.
 If this ice were flash frozen, the amount of CO2 contained in the air bubbles would reflect the amount of CO2 in the atmosphere at the exact date and time of the freeze.
 Instead, the process happens gradually, so the trapped air has time to diffuse throughout the solidifying ice.
 The process of the layering, freezing and solidifying of the firn happens over the scale of years.
-For the Law Dome data used here, the CO2 measurments listed in the data represent an average CO2 across about 2-4 years in total.
+For the Law Dome data used here, the CO2 measurements listed in the data represent an average CO2 across about 2-4 years in total.

 Also, the ordering of the data points is fixed.
 There is no way for older ice layers to end up on top of newer ice layers.
-This enforces that we place a prior on the measurment locations whose order is restricted.
+This enforces that we place a prior on the measurement locations whose order is restricted.

 The dates of the ice core measurements have some uncertainty.
-They may be accurate on a yearly level due to how the ice layers on it self every year, but the date isn't likely to be reliable as to the season when the measurment was taken.
+They may be accurate on a yearly level due to how the ice layers on it self every year, but the date isn't likely to be reliable as to the season when the measurement was taken.
 Also, the CO2 level observed may be some sort of average of the overall yearly level.

 As we saw in the previous example, there is a strong seasonal component in CO2 levels that won't be observable in this data set.
 In PyMC3, we can easily include both errors in $y$ and errors in $x$.
 To demonstrate this, we remove the latter part of the data (which are averaged with Mauna Loa readings) so we have only the ice core measurements.
 We fit the Gaussian process model using the No-U-Turn MCMC sampler.